Henry Clinton (British Army officer, born 1730): Birth

 and Anne Carle, the daughter of a general.
-Early histories claimed his birth year as 1738, a date widely propagated even in modern biographic summaries; according to biographer William Willcox, Clinton claimed in a notebook found in 1958 to be born in 1730, and that evidence from English peerage records places the date of birth as 16 April.
+Clinton claimed in a notebook found in 1958 to be born in 1730, and that evidence from English peerage records places the date of birth as 16 April.
 Willcox also notes that none of these records give indication of the place of Clinton's birth.
 Historian John Fredriksen claims that Clinton was born in Newfoundland; his father was posted there from 1732 to 1738.

 Little is known of the earliest years of Clinton's life, or of his mother and the two sisters that survived to adulthood.
 Given his father's naval career, where the family lived is uncertain.
 They were obviously well-connected to the seat of the Earls of Lincoln, from whom his father was descended, or the estate of the Dukes of Newcastle, to whom they were related by marriage.

+Education and career

 In 1739 his father, then stationed at Gibraltar, applied for the governorship of the Province of New York.
 He won the post in 1741 with the assistance of the Duke of Newcastle (who was his brother's brother-in-law).
 He did not actually go to New York until 1743.
 He took young Henry with him, having failed to acquire a lieutenant's commission for the 12-year-old.
 Henry's career would also benefit from the family connection to the Newcastles.

 Records of the family's life in New York are sparse.
 He is reported to have studied under Samuel Seabury on Long Island, suggesting the family may have lived in the country outside New York City.
 Clinton's first military commission was to an independent company in New York in 1745.
 The next year his father procured for him a captain's commission, and he was assigned to garrison duty at the recently captured Fortress of Louisbourg.
 In 1749, Clinton went to Britain to pursue his military career.
 It was two years before he received a commission as a captain in the Coldstream Guards.
 His father, after he returned to London when his term as New York governor was over, procured for Clinton a position as aide to Sir John Ligonier in 1756.